madaan/thinkaboutit/README.md

 2. **Training**

-- You can run training using the `scripts/train.sh` script.
+- You can run training using `scripts/train.sh` script.

 Usage: